 Known limitations

-There are some agreed and known challenges with capturing and publishing data for Building Age, Construction Material, Basement Presence, Number of Floors, Roof Attribution and Building Height:
+There are some agreed and known challenges with capturing and publishing data for Building Age, Construction Material, Basement Presence, Number of Floors, Roof Attribution, Building Height and Physical State:

 Last updated